northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 #### How to write a documentation example

 The `corefunc/` directory contains the code and tests for the Go library.
-If we leverage a third-party package for functionality, there will not be a test in the `corefunc/` directory.
+If we leverage a third-party package for functionality, there will not be a test in the `corefunc/` directory (unless we've wrapped it).

-* An example test function lives in the `corefunc/` directory, and begins with the word `Example`.
+* An example test function lives in the `corefunc/` directory, in a `*_test.go` file, and begins with the word `Example`.
 * [Tutorial: Documentation examples](https://go.dev/blog/examples)

 ### Test the provider schema as tests

 This will use `tfschema` (reads the provider schema) and `bats` (CLI testing framework) to verify that the provider exposes the correct schema.
-This test requires compiling and installing the provoider (which `go test` doesn't require.)
+This test requires compiling and installing the provider (which `go test` doesn't require.)

 ```bash
 # Run all BATS tests